bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

     --chain-id $CHAIN_ID
 ```

-After became a validator, the validator node will be shown on Block Explorer [here](https://cosmoscan.io/validators).
+After became a validator, the validator node will be shown on [CosmoScan](https://cosmoscan.io/validators).

 ### Step 3.3: Register Reporters and Become Oracle Provider